-The pharmacy team make sure that people with different needs can access its various services.
+The pharmacy team makes sure that people with different needs can access its various services.
 The pharmacy supplies medicines safely to people with appropriate advice to ensure they are used correctly.
 Team members take steps to identify people prescribed high-risk medicines to ensure that they are given additional information.
 The pharmacy obtains its medicines from reputable suppliers.
 It stores them securely and makes regular checks to ensure that they are still suitable for supply.
 The pharmacy accepts unwanted medicines and disposes of them appropriately.

 The pharmacy had step-free access and was wheelchair accessible.
+The supermarket had an automatic door and there were wheelchairs available for people to use if needed.
+The pharmacy provided additional support for people with disabilities, such as producing large print labels.
+The pharmacy displayed some health-related posters in the waiting area.
+The pharmacy team could print information from the internet if required.

-It had an automatic door.
-There was a large carpark to the rear.
-The pharmacy could provide additional support for people with disabilities, such as producing large print labels.
-A range of health-related posters and leaflets were displayed.
-Team members explained that if a person requested a service not offered by the pharmacy at the time, they referred them to other nearby pharmacies or providers, calling ahead to ensure the service could be provided there.
+The pharmacy used its consultation room to allow the pharmacist to have private conversations with people.
+The pharmacy offered a limited range of additional services.
+This included receiving referrals as part of the Community Pharmacy Consultation Service.
+The pharmacy supplied opioid replacement medicines to a small number of people.
+The RP liaised with the drug and alcohol team and the person's key worker in the event of any concerns or issues.
+The pharmacy offered the NHS New Medicines Service.
+Pharmacists contacted people prescribed new medicines to check how they were getting on and to offer any advice needed.
+Team members explained that if a person requested a service not offered by the pharmacy, they referred them to other nearby pharmacies or providers, calling ahead to ensure the service could be provided there.
 Up-to-date signposting resources and details of local support agencies were accessed online.